GoliathBot/docs.goliath.bot/docs/music/playback.md

 :::info
 The `/skipto` command autocompletes all of the songs in the queue, you can skip to a song in the queue by clicking on it in the autocomplete list.
 :::

+## /volume
+You can change the volume by running the `/volume <volume>` command and typing in the volume you want to change to.